gaperton/ionic-views/docs/optimization-guidelines.md

 ## DO NOT: Use functions instead of hashmaps and arrays to save heap memory

-> Tests shows that the optimization described below actually make things worse. **Don't do like that**.

 The following constant defined in the application will take about 7*8 ~ 64 bytes of heap.
 Literal strings are being allocated in the separate literal storage during the parsing phase.

     const days = {